go-vikunja/vikunja/docs/content/doc/setup/full-docker-example.md

 you need to get something up and running.
 If you want to host Vikunja on one single port instead of two different ones or need tls termination, check out one of the other examples.

-Not that you need to change the `VIKUNJA_API_URL` environment variable to the ip (the docker host you're running this on) is reachable at.
+Note that you need to change the `VIKUNJA_API_URL` environment variable to the ip (the docker host you're running this on) is reachable at.
 Because the browser you'll use to access the Vikunja frontend uses that url to make the requests, it has to be able to reach that ip + port from the outside.
 Putting everything in a private network won't work.